Khutse Game Reserve is a protected area in the Kalahari of Botswana, full of wilderness yet only a few hours drive from Gaborone.

 Khutse Game Reserve Entrance Fee and Camping Rates

-Park fees: Citizen P10, Resident P30, Non-Resident P120 per day + vehicle fees per day of P10 for Botswanan or P50 for non-Botswanan plates.
+The park entrance fee has significantly increased in 2022.
+Now P20/145/190 for citizens/residents & SADC/ international per person per day + vehicle fees per day of P20/75 and trailer fees of P10/40 for local/international.
+Children 8-15 half price and under 8 free.
 Contact DWNP to pay fees and receive an entrance voucher in advance, or take cash to pay at the gate.

 The campsites in Khutse Game Reserve are all privately managed by BigFoot Tours.
 Rates are Citizens P88, Residents P190, SADC P250, International P350.
 Rates are per person per night, all half-price for children under 16 and free for children under 8.